Semi-Commercial and Mixed-Use Finance

 A semi-commercial or mixed-use property is one that contains both commercial and residential accommodation within the same title.
 The most common examples are:

 The proportion of residential versus commercial use determines how the loan is regulated and which lenders will consider it.
-Where the residential element represents more than 40% of the property’s floor area or rental value, the loan is treated as regulated under FCA rules, and the lender pool shifts toward those authorised for consumer credit.
-Below that threshold, the loan is assessed commercially.
+Where the residential element represents more than 40% of the property’s floor area or rental value, and the borrower or a connected person intends to occupy that residential element as a main residence, the loan is treated as regulated under FCA rules, and the lender pool shifts toward those authorised for consumer credit.
+Below that threshold, or where the residential element is let out rather than owner-occupied, the loan is assessed commercially and remains unregulated.
+Allica Bank defines their semi-commercial eligibility as the residential element occupying between 50% and 80% of total floor space for regulated products; below 50% residential, most specialist lenders treat the asset as a commercial property and assess accordingly.
+Because each lender sets its own threshold, and because some measure the split by floor area while others measure by value, a deal that falls outside one lender’s criteria can sit comfortably within another’s, which is precisely where broker experience of the market earns its keep.

 How Semi-Commercial Mortgages Are Assessed